CLiu13/bar-chart-racer/README.md

 This video was created for CodeLabs Demo Day and provides a brief demonstration of using the program.

 ## Authors and acknowledgement
-This program was created as part of CodeLabs, an internship through CodeDay.
+This program was created as part of [CodeLabs](https://labs.codeday.org/), a virtual internship program organized by CodeDay.
 Our interns are [Anusha Puri](https://github.com/puria123), [Lina Chihoub](https://github.com/linasc3-ai), and [Kirsten Graham](https://github.com/kirstenmg).
 Our mentor is [Charlie Liu](https://github.com/CLiu13).